Zk816/Brain_tumor_lggdataset_segmentation/README.md

 Navigate to the folder where app.py is located.
 Open a terminal or Command Prompt.
-Change the directory to the app folder by running: cd path/to/your/app.py
+Change the directory to the app folder by running: cd path to app.py
-Start the Streamlit app by typing: streamlit run app.py
+Type: streamlit run app.py
 Open the Streamlit app in your browser to test brain tumor segmentation on MRI images.
 ![image](https://github.com/user-attachments/assets/fb415ae9-a34e-4cb7-bf9d-6393bfcde751)
 ![image](https://github.com/user-attachments/assets/cbe88bc2-a6f3-42dc-8223-766cfcd668c4)